 |---|---|---|---|

-| Starting price | ~$2.99/mo | ~$14/mo | ~$3.99/mo |
+| Starting price | $2.99/mo | $14/mo | $3.99/mo |

-| Best for | Beginners on a budget | Developers / managed cloud | Premium support seekers |
+| Best for | Beginners on a budget | Developers wanting managed cloud | Premium support |

-| Free domain | ✓ First year | ✕ | ✕ |
+| Free domain | Yes (first year) | No | No |

 | Support quality | Good | Good | Excellent |

-My setup: I went with Hostinger at $2.99 per month.
-Total first-month cost was the domain ($10) plus hosting ($2.99), coming in under $15 to launch a fully functional WordPress blog.
-That’s the price of two coffees.
+My setup: I went with Hostinger at $2.99/month.
+Total first-month cost was the domain ($10) plus hosting ($2.99) — under $15 to launch a fully functional WordPress blog.

 Install WordPress and Configure the Basics

-Set your timezone and site title.
-Basic stuff, but easy to forget.
+- Set your timezone and site title.

 Step 4: Design Your Blog